 When stopped by the police for drunk driving, some people refuse to take the chemical test assuming that without the chemical test results, there is no drunk driving case.
 Unfortunately, Michigan drunk driving laws permit police to obtain a search warrant for a blood test.
 The chemical test is administered against the driver’s will, and any advantage gained by refusing a chemical test is destroyed.
 Instead, you end up with a drunk driving charge and an OWI Implied Consent suspension.

-Under Michigan’s OWI Implied Consent Law, a driver who refuses to submit to a chemical test, faces an automatic 6 points, and a suspension of his driver’s license for one year.
+Under Michigan’s OWI Implied Consent Law, a driver who refuses to submit to a chemical test faces an automatic 6 points and a suspension of his driver’s license for one year.
 These penalties are in addition to the criminal penalties from the drunk driving conviction.

 Even if you ultimately defeat the criminal charges – OWI, OWVI, etc – the Implied Consent suspension and points will remain.
 This is why it is absolutely crucial to submit a written request for a Driver’s License Appeal (DLA) hearing within 14 days of your arrest.
 If not, then your operator’s license will be automatically suspended.
 If a timely DLA hearing is requested, the suspension is “stayed” until the conclusion of the DLA hearing.
 In other words, you can drive until further notice from the SOS.

 The issues to be determined at the DLA hearing are spelled out in the Implied Consent Statute.
 Law Enforcement will attempt to prove that the officer had reasonable grounds to believe you were operating while intoxicated; that you were placed under arrest for OWI (or similar offense); that you refused to submit to the chemical test, and that your refusal was unreasonable; and that you were advised of your implied consent rights.
-If the arresting officer proves these elements by a preponderance of evidence, then you will lose your license for one-year, and have 6 points assessed against it.
+If the arresting officer proves these elements by a preponderance of the evidence, then you will lose your license for one year, and have 6 points assessed against it.

 The good news is that you can raise several defenses at a DLA hearing.
-Law enforcement, and sometime test administrators, must appear at the hearing to refute various defenses you raise.
+Law enforcement, and sometimes test administrators, must appear at the hearing to refute various defenses you raise.
 Some of the defenses to Implied Consent suspensions include: